 Benefits of Using Stone Pavers For Paving Around Pools

 Natural stone pavers around pools are often made from sandstone or bluestone.
-Although more expensive than other pool paving options, they are naturally elegant.
-Stone pavers must be sealed to protect them from staining and fading.
-Specific sealers are on the market to make them slip resistant and to enhance their natural colour.
+Although more expensive than other pool pavers, they’re naturally elegant.
+Stone pavers and pool coping edge pieces must be sealed to protect them from staining and fading.
+Specific sealers are available to make them slip resistant and to enhance their natural colour.

 Pool Paving Tips:

-Licensed paving contractors such as from Visual Landscape Gardening should be used to make sure your pavers are laid correctly, on a compacted quarry rubble base to help prevent movement.
+Licensed paving contractors such as from Visual Landscape Gardening should be used to make sure your pool pavers are laid correctly, on a compacted quarry rubble base, or wet laid on concrete to help prevent movement.